 The majority of flowering plants evolved to take advantage of insects, and depend on them (and less commonly, other animals or wind) to fertilize their flowers, facilitate gene flow, and prevent inbreeding.
 Bees might be the most obvious pollinators, and on a warm summer day it seems flowers and bees were made for each other.
-Native bees are considered to be the most important pollinators (move over, honeybees!) and are invaluable members of natural systems.
-But other capable pollinators—like butterflies and moths, hummingbirds, wasps, ants, and herbivorous fruit bats—share the pollen distribution workload, and offer ecological benefits as well.
-Less well known are the thrips, beetles, mosquitoes (yes, you read that right), and flies that actually are quite accomplished pollinators.
+Native bees, including the 90% of species native to the U.S. that are solitary rather than social — that is, females create nests and raise their young without the help of any other bees — are considered to be the most important pollinators (move over, European honeybees!) and are invaluable members of natural systems.
+But other capable pollinators—like butterflies and moths, hummingbirds, wasps, ants, herbivorous fruit bats, and even rodents—share the pollen distribution workload, and offer ecological benefits as well.
+Less well known are the thrips, beetles, mosquitoes (yes, you read that right), and flies that are actually quite accomplished pollinators.
 Distributing pollen may be a sideline for them, but they often excel because they don’t take pollen back to their nests, as most bees do.

 Thrips go way back—to the Permian period, over 250 million years ago—but get a bad rap because of a few species that threaten crops.
 Studies show that they are strong pollinators of some plants, particularly early in the season when most other pollinators aren’t around.

 Beetles are particularly important in semi-arid parts of the world and have a highly developed sense of smell.
 They are expert and essential pollinators, according to the Forest Service, and also were around millions of years before bees appeared.
 Like many species of birds, bees, and butterflies, beetles are in danger of extinction.
 The International Union for Conservation of Nature lists over 70 beetle species as endangered.
-The main threats include habitat destruction, chemical pollutants (e.g., pesticides), displacement by introduced species, and hybridization with other species.
+The main threats include habitat destruction, chemical pollutants (e.g., pesticides), displacement by introduced species, and hybridization with other species due to human interference.

-Although many flies (order Diptera) are recorded as flower visitors, relatively little is known about pollination by flies, compared to others like bees, birds, and bats.
-Many flies are strong pollinators, including syrphid flies (which deserve their very own special post) and some of the tachinid flies, which are the most diverse family of the order Diptera (true flies).
-As adults, they are flower visitors, feeding on nectar and/or pollen.
-In their larval stages, many species help to control insects that we consider pests.
+Although many flies (order Diptera) are recorded as flower visitors, relatively little is known about pollination by flies, compared to other more obvious pollinators.
+Many flies are strong pollinators, including syrphid flies (which deserve their very own special post) as well as some tachinid flies, which are the most diverse family of the order Diptera (true flies).
+As adults, they are flower visitors, feeding on nectar and/or pollen; in their larval stages many species help to control insects that we consider pests.

 While I’m not advocating the nurture of mosquitoes in your garden (the females do suck blood and can carry disease, after all!), it’s noteworthy that mosquitoes, like all insects, do have a role in natural systems.
 Their primary source of food is flower nectar (with males eating nothing but nectar) and they buzzily and incidentally carry pollen from flower to flower.
 Plants like goldenrod (Solidago spp.) use mosquitoes as pollinators, as do orchids of northern latitudes, grasses, and many other types of plants.
 And they are a source of food for birds, fish, amphibians, spiders, bats, dragonfly larvae, and other animals.